What’s New For 2018 Husqvarna Snow Blowers?

 - The current ST224P is one of the highest rated snow blowers on Amazon!
 Check it out here: Husqvarna ST224P

 - Husqvarna completely rebuilt their snow blower line three years ago.
 Just remember, Husqvarna was the first to introduce the long lasting LCT engines, quiet mufflers, adjustable height handles, two easy to understand grades of residential snow blowers, and heavy-duty tracked snow blowers.
 They were also the first to introduce cast iron impellers on the heavy duty models.
 When they rebuilt the line they also fixed some of the long standing bugs like sticky power steering on the old Crown series.
-The improvements in the snow blowers listed here made the rest of the industry take a “step up” and they still continue to lead the pack.
+The improvements in the snow blowers listed here made the rest of the industry take a “step up.”

 How this article is laid out: